-- The class of Allowed Priority Claims is unimpaired under the Plan, and holders of such claims shall be paid in full. - The class of Non-Lender Secured Claims is unimpaired under the Plan, and holders of such claims shall be paid in full. - The class of Prepetition Lender Claims is impaired under the Plan, and holders of such claims shall receive, on the applicable Plan Distribution Date, their share (as determined by the Prepetition Agent in accordance with the terms of the Prepetition Credit Facility) of (a) any amount remaining in the Prepetition Prior Secured Creditor Reserve after application in accordance with paragraph 1 and paragraph 3 of the Wind-Down Letter Agreement; (b) any amount remaining in the Priority Sales Tax Reserve after application in accordance with paragraph 2 and paragraph 3 of the Wind-Down Letter Agreement; and (c) any amount due to be remitted to the Prepetition Agent pursuant to section 4.c. of the Secured Facilities Settlement Agreement.
-Plan Distributions to which holders of Allowed Prepetition Lender Claims are entitled shall be paid by the Liquidation Trustee to the Prepetition Agent for distribution to holders of Allowed Prepetition Lender Claims in accordance with the Prepetition Credit Facility. - The class of Allowed Unsecured Claims is impaired under the Plan, and holders of such claims shall receive, on the applicable Plan Distribution Date, their Pro Rata Share of the Available Proceeds, which is defined in the Plan as the Unencumbered Settlement Cash, less Cash in an amount equal to the sum of (i) the Allowed Administrative Claims that are not Fee Claims, Claims for Statutory Fees, or Buyer Pay Claims; (ii) the Allowed Priority Claims that are not Buyer Pay Claims, Disputed Sales Tax Claims, or Unasserted Tax Audit Claims other than those Disputed Sales Tax Claims and Unasserted Tax Audit Claims authorized to be paid from the Unencumbered Settlement Cash by either (a) the Committee, in writing, in its sole discretion, or (b) order of the Bankruptcy Court; (iii) Liquidation Trust Expenses in excess of \$125,000; and (iv) the Opt-Out Carve Out. - The class of Allowed Liquidity Claims & Opt-Out Unsecured Claims is impaired under the Plan, and holders of such claims shall receive, on the applicable Plan Distribution Date, their Pro Rata Share of the Opt-Out Carve Out, which is defined as the Available Proceeds, as defined in the Plan, to which holders of Allowed Opt-Out Unsecured Claims would have been entitled, in the aggregate, if such holders were not Opt-Out Parties. - Allowed Equity Interests are impaired under the Plan, and on the Effective Date, all Equity Interests in the Debtors shall be cancelled, and each holder of an Equity Interest shall neither receive nor retain any property under the Plan on account of such Equity Interest.
+- The class of Allowed Priority Claims is unimpaired under the Plan, and holders of such claims shall be paid in full. - The class of Non-Lender Secured Claims is unimpaired under the Plan, and holders of such claims shall be paid in full. - The class of Prepetition Lender Claims is impaired under the Plan, and holders of such claims shall receive, on the applicable Plan Distribution Date, theirits share (as determined by the Prepetition Agent in accordance with the terms of the Prepetition Credit Facility) of (a) any amount remaining in the Prepetition Prior Secured Creditor Reserve after application in accordance with paragraph 1 and paragraph 3 of the Wind-Down Letter Agreement; (b) any amount remaining in the Priority Sales Tax Reserve after application in accordance with paragraph 2 and paragraph 3 of the Wind-Down Letter Agreement; and (c) any amountamounts due to be remitted to the Prepetition Agent or the Prepetition Lenders pursuant to section paragraph 4.c. of the Secured Facilities Settlement Agreement.
+Plan Distributions to which holders of Allowed Prepetition Lender Claims are entitled shall be paid by the Liquidation Trustee to the Prepetition Agent for distribution to holders of Allowed Prepetition Lender Claims in accordance with or paragraph 7(c) of the DIP Order (as has been amended from time to time).